This survey can’t tell you how soon you will

-monthly gross incomes (in shekels – divide by 4.2 to translate to dollars) for
+approximate monthly gross incomes (in shekels – divide by 3.8 to translate to

 Field |